unclecode/crawl4ai/README.md

 print(documents[0].page_content)
 print(documents[0].metadata)
 ```
-Note: `page_content` returned consists `markdown` when no extraction strategy is passed.
-When an extraction strategy is passed, the `page_content` of document is `extracted_content`.
+Note: `page_content` returned by the loader is `markdown` of `CrawlResult`, when no extraction strategy is passed to `Crawl4aiLoader`.
+When an extraction strategy is passed, the `page_content` of document is set to `extracted_content` of `CrawlResult`.

-The entire `CrawlResult` from crawl4ai is accessbile through the `metadata` field of the returned documents document.
+The entire `CrawlResult` from crawl4ai is accessbile through the `metadata` field of the returned documents.

-You can pas these documents directly down to further processing like text splitters.
+You can pass these documents directly down to further processing like text splitters.
 Here's an example
 ```
 from crawl4ai.langchain import Crawl4aiLoader
 from langchain_text_splitters import RecursiveCharacterTextSplitter